 Have you ever wanted to see a visual summary of the major themes of each of the books of the Bible?
 The Bible Project will let us see this summary in unique five-eight minute videos to help us understand the Scripture messages.

-Come join us on Sunday afternoons from 12:30 p.m. –1:30 p.m. in the LPC Library.
+Come join us on Sunday afternoons from 12:30 p.m. –1:30 p.m. in the LPC Music Room.
 Because of the new graphic presentation of The Bible Project and our group discussion, both beginning Bible students and those who have studied the Bible extensively will benefit from this study.

 For 40 years, Community Bible Study [CBS] has helped people understand God's Word through in-depth, community-based Bible studies.
 With nearly 700 classes in the United States and an active presence in more than 70 countries, Community Bible Study is a Bible study for everybody – men, women, children, youth and even babies.